oconnor663/bao/docs/spec.md

 define a more aggressive limit for the maximum input size and report failure if they exceed that size.
 In some cases, such a limit is already provided by the protocol they're implementing.
-For example, the largest possible IPv6 "jumbogram" is 4GiB, and limited to that maximum input size Bao's storage overhead would be 20 hashes or 640 bytes.
+For example, the largest possible IPv6 "jumbogram" is 4 GiB, and limited to that maximum input size Bao's storage overhead would be 20 hashes or 640 bytes.

 ## Design Rationales and Open Questions